francopasut/academic/content/en/post/vim_honza_snippets_ultisnips/index.md

 Of course, in the latter case the *online honza snippets* are not available.

-The *local snippets* also work also on selected parts of text: you can apply the snippets in VISUAL mode to use the rest highlighted as a precompiled snippet.
+The *local snippets* work also on selected parts of text: you can apply the snippets in VISUAL mode to use the rest highlighted as a precompiled snippet.

 In the local folder you can also easily add custom snippets as well (for this you can read [this article](https://francopasut.netlify.app/post/vim_markdown_snippet_url/).